 Acknowledgements 3

 Toolkit Overview 4

 Part A: Background and Conceptual Model

 Introduction 5

 What do we mean by "learning differences"?
 5

 Background 6

 Overview of the Conceptual Model 8

 Conceptual Model for Supporting the Needs of Caregivers with Learning Differences in Home Visiting 11

 Appendix A. How the Conceptual Model was Developed 12

-Appendix B. Detailed Conceptual Model for Supporting Parents with Learning Differences in Home Visiting 15
+Appendix B. Detailed Conceptual Model for Supporting Parents with Learning Differences in Home Visiting 14

-References 19
+References 24

 Part B: Resource Compendium

+Introduction to Resource Compendium 27

-Introduction to Resource Compendium 21
+Introduction to Resource Compendium Skim 27

+27 28

 Skim

+Skim Quick Reference Guide: ABCs

-Quick Reference Guide: ABCs 22
+Skim Quick Reference Guide: ABCs Swim "What to Do" - Tips for communicating with caregivers 28

-Swim

-ABC: "What to Do" - Tips for communicating with caregivers with learning differences 23
+Skim Quick Reference Guide: ABCs Swim "What to Do" - Tips for communicating with caregivers with learning differences RESPECT: "How to Be" - Best practices for working with 28 29

-RESPECT: "How to Be" - How to approach working with caregivers with learning differences 24
+Skim Quick Reference Guide: ABCs Swim "What to Do" - Tips for communicating with caregivers with learning differences RESPECT: "How to Be" - Best practices for working with caregivers with learning differences Quick Start Guide - Easy-to-read resources for working 28 29 30

-Quick Start Guide - Easy-to-read resources for working with caregivers with learning differences 25

-Resources to review with caregivers with learning differences 26
+Quick Reference Guide: ABCs Swim "What to Do" - Tips for communicating with caregivers with learning differences RESPECT: "How to Be" - Best practices for working with caregivers with learning differences Quick Start Guide - Easy-to-read resources for working with caregivers with learning differences Resources to review with caregivers with learning 28 29 30 31

-Dive

-Full Resource Compendium 28